 The 2017 UNEP hotspot Definition

-“Having attributed impacts to each life cycle [stage] and normalised / weighted the impacts to allow them to be prioritised, hotspots can be defined.
+“Having attributed impacts to each life cycle stage and normalised / weighted the impacts to allow them to be prioritised, hotspots can be defined.
 Two approaches may be used.
 These are illustrated in the figure below.